michael-f-smith/hello-world/README.md

 # hello-world
 Another repository to better learn to utilize github.
 Hello world.

-Modifying this README.md so there is a divergence between hello1 and main.
+Modifying this README.md so that it is updated for hello2.